 1 bunch of fresh rosemary

-(serves 4 ) you will need a mixing bowl, a frying pan and a large saucepan with a lid.
+you will need a mixing bowl, and large saucepan with a lid.

-In your mixing bowl add the beef and cover well in flour.
+In your mixing bowl add the beef and cover well in the seasoned flour.

 Heat a pan with oil and brown your beef in two batches, leave to one side.

-Chop your lovely fresh herbs leaving some thyme aside to put in at the end.
+Chop your lovely fresh herbs leaving some aside to put in at the end.

-Lid the saucepan and leave to cook on a low heat on the hob for four hours. (the longer the stew cooks the better).
+Put your Lid the saucepan and turn right down to a low heat on the hob and simmer for around 3 and a half hours. (the longer the stew cooks the better).

-After the four hours..
-Add more thyme stir and serve (at this stage the beef will be falling apart and melt in the mouth)
+When the beef has broken down and tenderised sprinkle in more fresh thyme and rosemary stir and serve at this stage the beef will be falling apart and melt in the mouth

 Add a dollop of creamy mash